medourahou/AccessibilityOfDynamicTransport/README.md

 2. [jupyter Notebook](http://jupyter.org/) -  interacting with the CityChrone analysis notebooks.
 3. [MongoDB](https://www.mongodb.com/download-center#community) with the privileges to create and modified a database.
 CityChrone's backend relies on MongoDB for data storage and management.
 Ensure to dowload also MongoDB Compass - a GUI for MongoDB (to visually explore your data, build queries, and optimize databases).
 4. [Docker](https://docs.docker.com/get-started/get-docker/) - to run applications inside containers.
 Make sure your system supports and has enabled hardware virtualization (usually found in BIOS/UEFI settings).
 WSL 2 Backend (Recommended): Windows Subsystem for Linux 2 should be enabled for better performance.
 5. Install all the Python libraries listed below (see "Execution" section, Par.
 1).
+Make sure to install the suggested versions of each library (functions you need might be removed or changed in newer versions).

 ## Installation
 1. Clone this repository.